derwiki/tpbrb/README.md

-= tpb.rb
+# tpb.rb
-Simple Ruby script to search thepiratebay ordered by seeds decreasing and print the first magnet link and how many seeds there are.
+Simple Ruby script to search the Pirate Bay ordered by seeds decreasing and print the first magnet link and how many seeds there are.
 The goal is to be able to use this from a remote rtorrent machine.
 Also, to satisfy a personal itch to benchmark `nokigiri` vs a regex strategy.